 - The making capacity is called the “peak making current” and is typically expressed in kiloamperes (kA).
 It represents the highest current the breaker can safely close on without damage.

-- This capacity is significant during short-circuit conditions, where the current can surge to high values.
-The circuit breaker must be able to close and establish the circuit under these extreme conditions.
+- This capacity is significant during short-circuit conditions, where the current can surge to high values due to the DC offset in the very first cycle.
+The circuit breaker must be able to close and establish the circuit under these extreme conditions without the contacts welding.

 - According to the IEC 60947-2 standard, the making capacity is usually 2.55 times the rated short-circuit breaking capacity (Isc).
 For instance, if a circuit breaker has a breaking capacity of 50 kA, its making capacity would typically be 2.55X 50 = 127.5 kA.